mbitirini/autocomplete-challenge-mbitirini/questions.md

 <div dangerouslySetInnerHTML={{__html: '<strong>strong text</strong>'}} />
 ```

-However, setting HTML from code is risky because it’s easy to expose users to a cross-site scripting (XSS) attack.
-We need to always ensure that the rendered HTML is trusted and sanitized before using it in the application.
+(note: it should be used with caution to prevent cross-site scripting (XSS) vulnerabilities.)